 Preparing for Installation

-Before beginning the installation process, there are several steps that must be taken.
+Before beginning the installation process, several steps must be taken.
 First, the area where the flooring will be installed needs to be cleared of any furniture or other items that could interfere with the process.
 In addition, any existing flooring needs to be removed and the subfloor should be checked for moisture levels and other potential issues.
 Once all this is done, the area should be vacuumed and swept clean before starting the installation process.

 Installing Reclaimed Wood Flooring